sandialabs/Spitfire/docs/source/demo/reactors/ignition_extinction_heptane.rst

 Steady State Multiplicity in n-heptane/air Mixtures
 ===================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - Solving for the steady ignition and extinction trajectories of a heptane-air mixture, which show the existence of multiple steady states and path-dependence - Observing the sensitivity of ignition/extinction behavior to temperature and stoichiometry
+-  Solving for the steady ignition and extinction trajectories of a heptane-air mixture, which show the existence of multiple steady states and path-dependence
+-  Observing the sensitivity of ignition/extinction behavior to temperature and stoichiometry

 Introduction
 ------------